m4pol/hunting-rules-repository/README.md

-This repository contains a collection of detection rules for threat hunting and malware detection.
+This repository contains a collection of threat hunting rules.
 The majority of the samples used for analysis and rule development are sourced from Abuse.ch and other public resources, including red team simulation tools.
-The primary goal of this repository is to develop detection rules that are accurate, performant, and optimized for minimal rule size.
+The primary goal of this repository is to develop a collection of threat hunting rules that are accurate, performant, and optimized for minimal rule size.

 <h1>YARA</h1>